Can Alzheimer’s Be Cured?

 Daily movement is the kindling needed to start the fire.

 The hippocampus is a complex brain structure embedded deep into the temporal lobe.
 It has a significant role in learning and memory.
-This part of the brain can shrink with age, and exercise could help grow this part of your brain.
+This part of the brain can shrink with age, exercise could help grow this part of your brain.

 Another great thing that movement does for your brain is promote an increase in BDNF, a trophic factor associated with cognitive improvement and alleviating depression and anxiety.